ftechmax/krun/README.md

 > Notes
 > Ensure all paths use forward slashes or are properly escaped for your operating system.
-> Make sure your SSH key and kubeconfig are correctly configured.
+> Make sure your kubeconfig is correctly configured.

 ## krun.json